uwifi/can/README.md

 CANClient: Provides a UI to advertiser and Ad provider to sell/buy ad, with Wallet function.
 CANNode:   Provides a service node to serve users.

+# About US
+CAN is a strategy plat from MobiPromo Ltd.